Philosophjolly24/Lissto/README.md

-# Listoria
+# Lissto

-**Listoria** is a web-based list management application designed for shopping at Giant Hyper.
-Built with React, TypeScript, and Vite, Listoria enables users to create and manage multiple product lists with ease.
+**Lissto** is a web-based list management application designed for shopping at Giant Hyper.
+Built with React, TypeScript, and Vite, Lissto enables users to create and manage multiple product lists with ease.
 It follows modern web development practices and uses the browser’s localStorage for persistent data storage.

 ---